 Advertisements are one of the biggest annoyances while browsing the internet.
 One popular way to eliminate them is by installing the Google Chrome extension uBlock Origin.
 This extension works great, but it only works inside of Google Chrome.
 The explosion of IoT has created hundreds of devices that connect to the internet and serve ads.
-Your TV, cell phone, game console, tablets, and maybe even your refrigerator are capable of serving ads.
+Your TV, cell phone, game console, tablets, and maybe even your refrigerator can serve ads.
 Eliminating ads on every device simultaneously requires blocking ads at a network level instead of individually on each device.

 - Download the Raspbian image files

 - Insert your SD card into your SD card reader

 - Download Etcher and use it to burn the image to your SD card

 Just run through the Raspbian setup process and move onto the next step once you have a functioning desktop environment.

 The Pi-Hole Project hosts a super convenient bash script that will run an automated install process.
 Use curl to pull the script and pipe the output to bash.

 Note: Piping to bash can be dangerous so ensure you trust the source of the script prior to executing any commands

 Pi-Hole is installed after the script is completed.